kubernetes/website/content/en/docs/concepts/workloads/controllers/replicaset.md

 through the [`rollout`](/docs/reference/generated/kubectl/kubectl-commands#rollout) command.

 While ReplicaSets can be used independently, it could also be used by other resources.
-For example, [Deployments](/docs/concepts/workloads/controllers/deployment/) use them as a mechanism to orchestrate pod creation, deletion and updates.
+For example, [Deployments](/docs/concepts/workloads/controllers/deployment/) are the recommended way of using ReplicaSets.
 When you use Deployments you don't have to worry about managing the ReplicaSets that they create.
 Deployments own and manage their ReplicaSets.

 ## When to use a ReplicaSet